kabirbagai21/studdybuddyproject/README.md

 - Login and Signup page
 - Course Enrollment: Students can enroll in courses relevant to their studies using a course code (for example use 4152 or 3157).
 - Student Profile: Students can create and edit a profile with relevant info
+- Instructor Profile: Instructors can sign up (by clicking the instructor checkbox) and create a profile
+- Course Creation: Instructors can create a new course and set the course parameters.
+Creating a course will generate a join code that students can use to join the class.
 - Course Page: Students can view the groups in the course as well as the groups they are in
 - Create/Join Group: Students can create new group and request to join
 - Approve Requests: Group Owners can approve requests for students to join their group
+- Merge groups: A group can request to join with another group.
+The group receiving the request can accept/reject the request.
 - Leave/Delete group
 - Updated UI

+## Using the app
+- Signup: Fill in the necessary fields on the signup page.
+If you are an instructor check the "Are you an instructor box.
+- Course creation: When signed in as an instructor, click the "Create New Course" button and fill in fields.
+Once the course is created, the instructor can also edit the fields by clicking the "Edit Course" button on the course page.
+- Join Code: On the instructor's profile page, make note of the join code for the class you just created.
+Copy the code to the clipboard
+- Joining a course: When signed in as a student, paste the join code into the "Join Course" textbox.
+Doing so will enroll the student in a course
+- Creating a group: When logged in as a student, click the "Create new group" button on the course page.
+You can leave or delete the group as well.
+- Public profiles: Click on the student's name in the group to view their public profile.
+- Requesting to join a group: Click on the group you wish to join and click "Request to join".
+You can cancel the join request as well.
+You cannot request to join a group if it is full or if you are already in a group.
+- Approving a join request: If you are a member of a group, you can see and approve all join requests for your group.
+- Merge requests: Follow the same process for approving/denying as join requests.
+Once a merge request is approved, all students from the requesting group will be added to the requested group.

 ## Getting Started